Menu

 4. Eat & drink – Vegans, vegetarians and ethnic tastes are catered for with a wide variety of excellent local food and drink.

-6. Safety – Personal safety stacks up – US murder rate is 18X higher.
-UK road deaths are a quarter of those in the US
+6. Safety – Personal safety is high.
+UK road deaths are also a quarter of those in the US

 CONS to Live in England

-1. Weather – Average annual hours of sun in London are half that of Dallas TX with long periods of rain and damp.
+1. Weather – Average annual hours of sun in London are low with long periods of rain and clouds.

-2. Getting around – Public transportation can be unreliable and pricey.
-Narrow roads and congestion can be challenging.
+2. Getting around – Public transportation can be unreliable.
+Narrow roads and congestion a challenge.

-3. Cost of living – Housing, gas/petrol can be pricey.
-VAT or value added tax adds 20% to most services and products.
+3. Cost of living – Housing is smaller and not as good value.
+VAT adds 20% to most services and products.

-4. Customer service – Consumer needs may be met with resistance, indifference and a lack of initiative.
+4. Customer service – Consumer needs may be met with indifference and a lack of initiative.

-5. Consumer choice – Consumer options in Britain feel limited and difficult to find compared to the US.
+5. Consumer choice – Consumer options in Britain are limited compared to the US.

-6. Privacy – CCTV cameras everywhere; on trains, buses, offices, stores and streets.
+6. Privacy – CCTV cameras are everywhere; on trains, buses, offices, stores and streets.

-As I was born in England and have family here, I’m not your typical American.
+I was born in England and have family here, so I’m not your typical American.

-However I spent most of my life in the US and moving to England has taken some adjustment.
+Since I spent most of my life in the US, moving to England has taken some adjustment.
 I’m still surprised at just how different living here can be compared to the States.
 Keep in mind Ireland, Scotland or Wales will have their own unique differences!

 Live in England